Reconfigurable quantum fluid molecules of bound states in the continuum: Discussion

-As a result, a structured light source can reconfigurably write-in various potential landscapes \cn{that are} accurately described through evanescently coupled trapped waves and tight binding models reminiscent of optical lattice for cold atoms~\cite{Schafer_NatRevPhys2020}.
-This technique overcomes a severe challenge in realizing reprogrammable macroscopic many-body systems with continuously tunable parameters in the strong light-matter coupling regime~\cite{Schneider_RPP2016} with exciting prospects for many-body polariton simulation~\cite{Kavokin_NatRevPhys2022}.
-Indeed, the self-trapping of our waveguided polaritons is in strong contrast to the ballistic non-trapped condensate polaritons in conventional and fabrication costly planar Bragg reflector cavities~\cite{Alyatkin_NatComm2021} where the confine parameters are completely fixed.
-No sample post-processing to create potential landscapes \cite{st-jean_lasing_2017} is required, and our reprogrammable optical-trapping technique efficiently stimulates polaritons in the trap (i.e., the optical gain is inside the trap) in contrast to other methods where the gain is outside the trap~\cite{pieczarka_topological_2021}.
+As a result, a structured light source can reconfigurably write-in various potential landscapes \cn{that are} accurately described through evanescently coupled trapped in-plane waves and tight binding models reminiscent of optical lattice for cold atoms~\cite{Schafer_NatRevPhys2020}.
+This technique overcomes a severe challenge in realizing reprogrammable macroscopic many-body systems with continuously tunable parameters in the strong light-matter coupling regime~\cite{Schneider_RPP2016} with exciting prospects for many-body polariton simulation~\cite{Kavokin_NatRevPhys2022} such as driven macroscopic quantum self-trapping and Josephson oscillations~\cite{Abbarchi_NatPhys2013} and quantum-dissipative phase transitions in optically reconfigurable non-Hermitian tight-binding lattices~\cite{Hartmann_NatPhys2006}.
+Indeed, the self-trapping of our waveguided polaritons is in strong contrast to the ballistic non-trapped condensate polaritons in conventional and fabrication costly planar Bragg reflector cavities~\cite{Pickup_NatComm2020, Alyatkin_NatComm2021}.
+Here, no sample post-processing to create potential landscapes \cite{st-jean_lasing_2017} is required, and our reprogrammable optical-trapping technique efficiently stimulates polaritons in the trap (i.e., the optical gain is inside the trap) in contrast to other methods where the gain is outside the trap~\cite{pieczarka_topological_2021}.
 This constitutes a significant novelty in the solid state condensation panorama opening new possibilities in investigating complex many-body Hamiltonians in a continuously re-configurable system like demonstrated in Fig.~\ref{fig2}.

+A remarkable observation is the increase of momentum space topological charges when two or more BIC condensates are brought together to hybridize into extended modes as shown in Fig.~\ref{fig3a}. \neww{As more condensates are added, the number of accessible topological charges in principle increases but at the cost of becoming more spread out in the far field due to the decreasing contrast between antinodal lines in the near field.} This finding could lead to controllable generation of polarization vortices complementing the surging interest in utilizing optical vortices and vectorial coherent light sources for communication and information processing technologies~\cite{Jincheng_Science2021}.